When was the last time you checked to see, if you had a bad radiator cap ?

 So, radiator caps are designed to ensure, that the prescribed pressure on the cooling system, is maintained at all times.

 In this case, the coolant is more likely to be, lost to boiling off, than by simple evaporation.
-Also, a bad radiator cap, cannot effectively seal off the system; nor keep it properly pressurized, which will compromise the proper functioning of the cooling system.
+Also, a bad radiator cap, cannot effectively seal off the system, nor keep it properly pressurized.
+And, will compromise the proper functioning of the cooling system.

 So, when performing routine cooling system maintenance or repairs, always inspect the radiator cap and replace it if necessary.